Kohekohe Walk

 If you want to do a longer trail, you can link this track with the Bright Ridge Skyline track.
 As you leave the shelter of the trees at the top of the stairs, Bright Ridge will be on your right.
 This goes all the way to Nikau Palm Road where the trail restarts across the road, ending at Valley Road.
 This section is a popular mountain biking route so be aware of other trail users.

-The reserve's lower loop is a short and easy walk that's suitable for wheelchair users.
-It's an easy access way to get immersed in the bush without climbing all the way to the top.
-The trail has a flat and well-formed surface from the car park all the way through lush nīkau forest.
-You'll come across many native bird species and get the full sub-tropical experience of the nīkau palms which once covered this area.
+The reserve’s lower loop is a short and easy walk that’s suitable for wheelchair users.
+It’s an easy-access way to get immersed in the bush without climbing to the top.
+The trail has a flat and well-formed surface from the car park through the lush nīkau forest.
+You’ll come across many native bird species and get the full sub-tropical experience of the nīkau palms which once covered this area.

 Water and toilets are not available on this trail.